Navigation » List of Schools » International College of Health Sciences » Nursing » Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 18

 Question #25

-A “I will use the bronchodilator drug in the morning and the corticosteroid at bedtime.”
+A “I will use both of the drugs in the morning and both again at bedtime to get the full effect.”

 C “I will use the bronchodilator first and then immediately follow with the corticosteroid inhalant.”